2008 United States presidential election in Indiana: Analysis

 Obama won only 15 of Indiana's counties compared to 77 for McCain.
 However those 15 counties make up 44% of the state's population.
 Obama carried the state largely by trouncing McCain in Marion County, home to increasingly Democratic Indianapolis, by over 106,000 votes.
-Kerry narrowly won Marion County in 2004; prior to that it last supported a Democrat in 1964.
+Kerry narrowly won Marion County in 2004; prior to that it last supported Democrat Lyndon Johnson in 1964.
 Obama also won in Vigo County, home to Terre Haute and a noted bellwether; it had voted for the winner of every presidential election all but twice since 1892 (the streak ended in 2020).
 Not a single county in Indiana voted more Republican in the 2008 election than in 2004.
-Although Obama lost Allen County, home to Indiana's second largest city, Fort Wayne, by four points, he won in Fort Wayne city proper by 6 points.
+Although Obama lost Allen County, home to Indiana's second-largest city, Fort Wayne, by four points, he won in Fort Wayne city proper by 6 points.
 Nevertheless, Obama became the first Democrat since Martin Van Buren in 1836 to win the White House without carrying Scott County in Southern Indiana.

 Obama also dominated Gary and northwestern Indiana, traditionally the most Democratic region of the state.
 Many of the voters in this area already knew Obama, as this region makes up most of the Indiana side of the Chicago metropolitan area and the Chicago media market; Obama is from Chicago and has aired ads here for over a decade (dating to his tenure in the Illinois Senate).
 He also did very well in counties where colleges and universities are located, including St. Joseph (home to South Bend and Notre Dame), Vigo (home to Terre Haute and Indiana State University, Rose–Hulman Institute of Technology, and Saint Mary-of-the-Woods College) Monroe (home to Bloomington and IU), Delaware (home to Muncie and Ball State), Tippecanoe (home to West Lafayette and Purdue), and Porter (home to Valparaiso and Valparaiso University).

 McCain dominated Indianapolis's traditionally heavily Republican suburbs, although Obama reduced the Republican margin from past presidential elections.
 McCain also did well in traditionally Democratic Southern Indiana.
 Obama only managed to win three counties in this region, one of which was Vanderburgh County, where the city of Evansville is located.